russ-13/ruby-terminalApp/Readme.md

 ![Trello Features](./docs/Feature6.JPG)

+## Error Handling

+Error handling in this app is localized to entering a blank input or numbers where there should be letter in the customer name field.

 ## Help Documentation

 This will allow the staff member to login, please inform them of the password before use, and see your system administrator for instructions on how to change the password should an employee leave.